 What budgetary resources are used for the large research infrastructures funding?

 The MEYS is the provider of public funding for large research infrastructures.
-While the state budget expenditures of the Czech Republic on research, development and innovation (targeted support) serve to cover the operations costs of large research infrastructures, their investments costs are financed by the European Structural and Investment Funds – the Operational Programme Research, Development and Education (OP VVV).
+While the state budget expenditures of the Czech Republic on research, development and innovation (targeted support) serve to cover the operations costs of large research infrastructures, their investments costs are financed by the European Structural and Investment Funds – The Johannes Amos Comenius Programme (P JAC).

 How expensive are the large research infrastructures?

 The total amount of targeted support of the MEYS for large research infrastructures in the years 2020-2022 will be CZK 1,890,000,000 per year.
 These funds will cover the operations costs of large research infrastructures.
-In addition to this, CZK 3,000,000,000 is allocated within the Operational Programme Research, Development and Education (OP VVV) for financing the investments costs of large research infrastructures in the years 2020-2022.
+In addition to this, CZK 3,000,000,000 is allocated within the Johannes Amos Comenius Programme (P JAC) for financing the investments costs of large research infrastructures in the years 2020-2022.

 Is there a good practice example of a large research infrastructure?

 The principles of operating a large research infrastructure under the open access regime are described in the “European Charter for Access to Research Infrastructures”.
 Research infrastructures included in the Roadmap of European Strategy Forum on Research Infrastructures (ESFRI Roadmap) can be considered good practice examples of European research infrastructures.
 Facilities approved for public funding in the Czech Republic are included in the Roadmap of Large Research Infrastructures of the Czech Republic.